RichardHightower/docgen/src/main/templates/classes/system.md

   - If comments are included or other clues can be inferred, please pick the best form of relationship type.
   - Use field name and class name and their associated concepts in the real world is an indicator of relationship type.
 - Java annotations become Mermaid annotations

+- Don't use <> in a relationship
+  - WRONG:`Response --> Set<Product>: products`
+  - CORRECT: `Response "one"--"many"> products : Set of Products`
+- Don't put Java annotations @Foo in a relationship   `Response --> @JSON Products : products`
+- Don't use angle brackets <> in a relationship   `Response --> Set<Product>: products` instead use `Response --> Set~Product~: products`
+- Never use primitives in a relationship.
+Don't use int, long, short, String, etc.
+- Don't include `Object` in a relationship

 ## Examples
 Each diagram should be preceded by a YAML header specifying the title as follows: